jacksonthatsme/illuminyti/content/operations/mark-twain-plaque.md

     content: 'Find a Mystery Cube from Super Mario and hit it.
 Get a video for a power up of 2 stars.'
 ---

-Where a literary giant made his mark.
-Find the plaque, near the park.
+Track down the townhouse where a literary mark was made.
+Find the plaque near the park.